As an Amazon affiliate, I earn from qualifying purchases.

 No Amazon Alexa or Google Home Support

-The technology now exists that gives us the capability to control our TVs with our voice.
-The Harmony Hub based remotes offer limited commands that will let you do it with both Alexa and Google Home.
+Technology now exists that gives us the capability to control our TVs with our voice.
+The Harmony Hub-based remotes offer limited commands to let you do it with Alexa and Google Home.
 Harmony also came out last year with the Harmony Express.
 This newest member of the Logitech family has Alexa built right into the remote.

 Where To Get It

-After reading my Logitech Harmony 950 review, if you are interested in buying the Logitech 950 remote, you can click on the badge below to see at Amazon.
+After reading my Logitech Harmony 950 review, if you want to buy the Logitech 950 remote, click on the badge below to see it at Amazon.

 I think they update the price in the badge nightly, but you can click through to see the actual price at Amazon.

-Note: This an affiliate link so I will get a small commission if you buy the 950 using the badge above.
-It helps me to fund this blog, so thanks for your support!
+Note: This is an affiliate link, so I will get a small commission if you buy the 950 using the badge above.

 What’s in the Box